N-Zubko/Nadia-Zubko-resume/README.md

 ### 2010 - 2020

-Diligient, enthusiastic, loyal, goal-oriented and passionate about the final product translator.
+Diligent, enthusiastic, loyal, goal-oriented and passionate about the final product translator.

 ---